Physical Gold vs. Gold Stocks: An Introductory Guide

 2. Gold Coins

 Another way to invest in physical gold rather than gold stocks is to invest in gold coins.
-Now, you might be imagining the kind of coins you’d find in a pirate’s chest in an adventure film.
+Now, you might be imagining the kind of coins you’d find in a pirate’s chest in an adventure movie.
 But gold coins are very real.

 Gold coins are created in various mints around the world and are generally even usable as currency.
 That’s because gold coins often have a face value.
-However, the value of the physical gold composing the coin is often worth significantly more than face value, which makes the face value kind of irrelevant.
+However, the value of the physical gold composing the coin is often worth significantly more than face value.
+Which makes the face value kind of irrelevant.

 In addition to their nature as a store of value, gold coins can also have additional value as collectibles.
 This is especially true of gold coins minted in the United States prior to 1933 (which was the year gold coinage ceased its circulation in the U.S.).

 Concluding Thoughts on Buying Physical Gold vs. Gold Stocks

 There is a significant difference between investing in physical gold vs. gold stocks.
 Gold stocks are more liquid and are easily tradable like any other stocks.
 However, paper gold is more susceptible to market risk than physical gold.
 As a result, physical gold can act as a hedge against the stock market and can do well in a down market.

 The decision to invest in physical gold vs. gold stocks depends on your personal situation.
 But either way, investments based on the price of gold can help you balance your portfolio with an asset class different from non-precious-metal stocks and bonds.

 Brian M. Reiser has a Bachelor of Science degree in Management with a concentration in finance from the School of Management at Binghamton University.